 Dubbed the second most crowd-pleasing Thai festival (after Songkran), you might have already come across the classics of Loy Krathong Festival or the Festival of Lights.
 The dreamy scene of candlelit floating Krathong and anecdotes on the River Goddess’s grace and the sail away of your bummers are everywhere.
 But did you know about the Buddha’s return-to-heaven fable or the huge clean-up on the day after?

+If you want to know more about Loy Krathong Day in 2019, you’re in the right place!
 Here, we’ve gathered the traditional tales behind Loy Krathong Day, things you probably didn’t know about the festival, as well as practical tips on how and where to witness the magical floating lights.

 Every year on the full moon night of the 12th lunar month, Thais celebrate the almost millennium-old Loy Krathong Day.
 “Loy” literally means to float in Thai while “Krathong” is a lotus-shaped raft with flowers, candles and incense.

 So what’s the historical significance of the act of releasing Krathong into rivers?
 Krathong is created as a tribute to the River Goddess, a big thank you for her generosity and at the same time, a sheepish apology for our misuse of rivers.

 Thai culture has drawn some influences from Indian culture, especially when it comes to religious ceremonies.
 A fable says Loy Krathong Festival started when the Nagas (a mythical great snake) asked Buddha for a keepsake before the Lord returned to heaven.
 He granted them his footprints on the bank of a river in India.
 Thus began the Nagas’ floating tradition to celebrate Lord Buddha’s glory.

 Another belief recounts the gods and the humans offering Buddha flowers, welcoming his descent from heaven to preach his mother.